wagnerm/direction/README.md

 A simple program to send the current wind conditions to Slack using Actions.

 Often before training runs and rides I determine the route I take based on wind.
-Headwind on the way out, tailwind on the wait back 😜.
+Headwind on the way out, tailwind on the way back.